Pipe Viewer: Online Manual

 Numeric output.
 Instead of giving a visual indication of progress, pv will give an integer percentage, one per line, on standard error, suitable for piping (via convoluted redirection) into dialog(1).
 Note that -f is not required if -n is being used.

-Note that if --numeric is in use, then adding --bytes will cause the number of bytes processed so far to be output instead of a percentage; if --line-mode is also in use as well as --bytes and --numeric, then instead of bytes or a percentage, the number of lines so far is output.
-And finally, if --timer is added to --numeric, then each output line is prefixed with the elapsed time so far, as a decimal number of seconds.
+If --numeric is in use, then adding --bytes will cause the number of bytes processed so far to be output instead of a percentage; if --line-mode is also in use as well as --bytes and --numeric, then instead of bytes or a percentage, the number of lines so far is output.
+If --rate is added, then the transfer rate is also output (if --bytes is in use as well, the rate comes after the byte/line count).
+If --timer is also added, then each output line is prefixed with the elapsed time so far, as a decimal number of seconds.

 -q, --quiet